jim-rhoades/DivingBoard/README.md

 - [ ] change from a square grid layout to a waterfall layout that shows uncropped photos instead of square crops:
 ![DivingBoard](http://crushapps.com/divingboard/img/divingboard_waterfall@0.65x.jpg)
 - [ ] improve the unit tests - in particular, there should be tests for UnsplashClient's `requestPhotosFor` method using a stub / fake data (the project includes files containing real JSON data from the Unsplash API… `test_data_photos.json` and `test_data_search.json`, but they aren't currently being used)
-- [ ] add support for CocoaPods?
-- [ ] add support for Swift Package Manager?